-The Manchester Urban Institute is home to a number of trans-disciplinary research agendas and themes.
+The Manchester Urban Institute (MUI) is home to several trans-disciplinary research agendas and themes.

 These research agendas resonate with the urban challenges as identified by key funding organisations including RCUK, Innovate UK, and the European Commission.